PANTHEONtech/lighty/lighty-examples/controllers/lighty-controller-springboot-netconf/README.md

 curl -X DELETE "http://localhost:8080/topology/id/test-topology-id"
 ```
 ##### GET /netconf/list
-list all NetConf devices with its connection status and "darknessFactor" data loaded from device
+list all NETCONF devices with its connection status and "darknessFactor" data loaded from device
 (darknessFactor is contained in toaster model from ODL)
 ```
 curl -X GET "http://localhost:8080/netconf/list"